Youseii/Docker-Monitoring/README.md

 You have to create your own grafics by adding a data source Prometheus, just add the good URL in the configuration of the data source.

 ### ERRORS

+If you have trouble during the installation, here some things that occurs during the project:

+  - Proxy errors that block you to do configuration, script and so on...
+You have to enable the CRSF proxy compatibility in the security settings

 </div>
 <p align="center">